hpfem/hermes-legacy/doc/src/hermes2d/P01-linear/03-poisson.rst

 **Git reference:** Tutorial example `03-poisson <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/P01-linear/03-poisson>`_.

-This example shows how to solve a simple PDE that describes stationary heat transfer in an object consisting of two material subdomains $\Omega_{al}$ (aluminum) and $\Omega_{cu}$ (copper).
-The object is heated by constant volumetric heat sources generated, for example, by a DC electric current.
-The temperature on the boundary is fixed.
+This example shows how to solve a simple PDE that describes stationary heat transfer in an object that is heated by constant volumetric heat sources (such as with a DC current).
+The temperature equals to a prescribed constant on the boundary.
 We will learn how to:

  * Define a weak formulation.
  * Initialize matrix solver.